mpartipilo/tikatours_src/data/extracted/content/regions/regions/khevi/index.en.md

 ### Geography and climate

-Khevi is located in the Kazbegi district of the Mtskheta\-Mtianeti region.
+Khevi is located in the Kazbegi district of the Mtskheta-Mtianeti region.
 Situated on the northern slopes of the Greater Caucasus Mountains, the mountainous landscape of Khevi is dominated by snowy peaks, alpine meadows dotted with rhododendron forests, plunging ravines, thundering waterfalls and soaring above it all, the colossal Mount Kazbek.
-A popular tourist destination, the area is part of the projected Khevi\-Aragvi Biosphere Reserve.
+A popular tourist destination, the area is part of the projected Khevi-Aragvi Biosphere Reserve.

 Long winters and short and cool summers are typical to this region and snow permanently